 Complete Hawaii Volcano & Lava Viewing Guide

-No matter how long you plan to stay on the Big Island, you owe it to yourself and your group to make a journey to the southeast section of the island to visit Hawaii Volcanoes National Park and view the lava flows.
-A miracle of nature that isn’t easily found elsewhere on planet Earth, Hawaii provides incredible access perfectly suited to seeing the lava flows up close.
+No matter how long you plan to stay on the Big Island, you owe it to yourself and your group to make a journey to the southeast section of the island to visit Hawaii Volcanoes National Park, view the lava flows (when they are flowing) and see one of the most volcanically active areas in the world.
+A miracle of nature that isn’t easily found elsewhere on planet Earth, Hawaii provides incredible access perfectly suited to exploring an active volcano up close.

 About Hawaii Volcanoes National Park